KingCosmic/tinyquotes/README.md

 **UPDATES**
 ==========
++ Fixed major bug causing double quote change and added a new div showing the total quotes you loved.
 + Added new feature letting you share the URL of the quote, search for it on "Tiny Quote" button.
 + Fixed bugs and Added some tiny elements for the user :')
 + Added a recovery option for the users who would like to add or change a new device and keep their favs on the new device.